ftakanashi/OpenNMT-py-flat/README.md

 token so that model can recognize whether a token comes from the first part or the second part.

-Default token of the seperation must be "@@@" in current implementation(will be able to change in future).
+Default token of the separation must be "@@@" in current implementation(will be able to change in future).

 All tokens before the **first** "@@@" are regarded as the first part.
 Thus they would be have a segment token id "0".
 All the other tokens are "1".
+Note that when batch_size > 1, an example is very likely to be appended with multiple PAD tokens.
+In this case, segment token for PAD tokens are "2".
 ### usage
 Add "--segment_embedding" as a training option.